 In fact, project management best practices might vary in different companies.
 Some, however, are applicable everywhere and can radically improve project performance.
 Let’s take a close look at them.

 Effective communication in project management is the key to a project’s success.
 Project managers are the main point of communication on the project and must keep all related parties updated throughout the project’s lifecycle.
 Usually, project managers prepare a working communication plan for the team and all stakeholders so everyone understands how often and when they will communicate regarding different questions.

 Software development project planning is crucial for a successful result, no matter whether you are developing a simple one-pager or complex software for your enterprise.

-One of the key project management practices is to always maintain a detailed project log where every decision is explained.
+One of the key project management practices is always to maintain a detailed project log where every decision is explained.

-The list of documentation also includes Project Plan – we’ve already mentioned it above, Change request control log – for quick response to changes if there are any, Communication plan, Stakeholder register, Risks and Contingencies log, etc. It’s good project management practice to share such a list with all stakeholders to be on the same page.
+The list of documentation also includes Project Plan – we’ve already mentioned it above, Change request control log – for quick response to changes if there are any, Communication plan, Stakeholder register, Risks, and Contingencies log, etc. It’s good project management practice to share such a list with all stakeholders to be on the same page.

 Review and reflect on the performance

 Monitoring and controlling processes continually track, review, adjust, and report on the project’s performance.
 It’s important to find out how a project’s performing and whether it’s on time, as well as implement approved changes.
 Regular meetings with the dedicated development team are held where all members discuss the shortcomings of the project and the strategies they must implement to overcome them.

 Quality control is essential to building a successful business that delivers products that meet or exceed customers’ expectations.
 It also forms the basis of an efficient company that minimizes waste and operates at high productivity levels.
 You should have a clear idea as to what constitutes “quality” throughout the project’s lifecycle.
 It must be based on standards acceptable to every stakeholder, especially those on both sides who must sign off on the final deliverables.